This classic peach jam is everything you want from a summer preserve. It’s sweet, spreadable, and tastes intensely of fresh, ripe peaches.

-Every summer, I make a point to buy a volume approximating my weight in peaches.
-I slice and freeze a bunch, can halves in light syrup and make sauce (like apple only peachy), butter and jam.
+Every summer, I make a point to buy between 25 and 50 pounds of peaches.
+I slice and freeze a bunch, can halves in light syrup and make sauce (like apple, only peachy), butter and jam.
 Glorious peach jam!
-Peaches have become one of those fruits that is nearly always available, but they are only transcendent during the months of July and August.
-Those mealy, impenetrable fruits that you pay a small fortune for during the winter can’t possibly compare.

 Peach Jam